namdvt/Focal-loss-pytorch-implementation/README.md

 ## Project Title

-An Pytorch implementation of the focal loss which proposed in:
+An Pytorch implementation of the focal loss function which was proposed in:
 "Focal Loss for Dense Object Detection", https://arxiv.org/abs/1708.02002
 ## Example